GabrielaDelgado/belly-button-challenge/README.md

 Acknowledgments:

-AskBCS Learning Assistants who provided documentation and took a look at my homework to answer some questions and help me troubleshoot.
+Tutor Geronimo Perez and AskBCS Learning Assistants who provided documentation and took a look at my homework to answer some questions and help me troubleshoot.